 Alaska Process Servers

 A process server is a specially licensed person who is authorized to serve certain types of legal documents.
 While fees vary, it generally costs about $65.
 Process servers can serve legal documents just about anywhere, not just at someone's home.
 If the process server has a good physical description, he or she can wait at the airport, a bar, or other places for someone to show up.
 Some process servers can do address research on Alaska residents.
 The cost for an address search starts at about $25.
 The Department of Public Safety keeps a current list of process servers.

 Hiring a private investigator is your most expensive option, but they may be able to do more detailed searches.
 You can find private investigators in the yellow pages or by searching on the internet.
 If you are trying to find one in another state, you may also try doing an internet search for "private investigator" and the name of whatever state you are interested in.
 Many states require a PI to be licensed, however Alaska does not (although some Alaskan cities may).

-Motznik Information Services is a private information company in Alaska that maintains databases on all sorts of statewide information.
+Alaskandata, LLC is a private information company in Alaska that maintains databases on all sorts of statewide information.
 Call to see whether they might be helpful to you.
 The cost for searching is charged by the minute, see the website for pricing details.

 A reverse directory, sometimes also called a Polk directory, lets you look up someone by phone number to get an address.
 Reverse directories are available at your local library and may be available at your phone company.
 Many web-based search services also provide reverse directory services that you can find by searching for "reverse directory."